Set reminders on iPod touch

 Delete a reminder: Swipe left on the reminder, then tap Delete.

-To recover a deleted reminder, shake to undo or swipe left with three fingers.
+To recover a deleted reminder, shake to undo or double-tap with three fingers.

 Change your Reminders settings